Finbuckle/Finbuckle.Website/docs/v6.6.1/Stores.md

 Uses a `ConcurrentDictionary<string, TenantInfo>` as the underlying store.

-Configure by calling `WithInMemoryStore` after `AddMultiTenant<T>` in the `ConfigureServices` method of the app's `Startup` class.y By default the store is empty and the tenant identifier matching is case insensitive.
+Configure by calling `WithInMemoryStore` after `AddMultiTenant<T>` in the `ConfigureServices` method of the app's `Startup` class.y By default, the store is empty and the tenant identifier matching is case-insensitive.
 An overload of `WithInMemoryStore` accepts an `Action<InMemoryStoreOptions>` delegate to configure the store further:

 ```cs
 // Set up a case-insensitive in-memory store.